 Given the serious shortage of parking spaces that has contributed to chronic traffic chaos, the Taipei city government has been striving to expand the number of parking lots, while also increasing the utilization efficiency of existing facilities and reducing demand, mainly by making mass transportation more convenient.

 Perhaps the most telling indication of the severity of the parking-space problem is the volume of parking infractions.
 In 2015, fines were imposed for 827,054 parking violations in Taipei, a whopping increase of 80,000 over 2014.
-The NT$1.75 billion (US$55.5 billion) in traffic fines collected last year was NT$270 million more than in the previous year.
+The NT$1.75 billion (US$55.5 million) in traffic fines collected last year was NT$270 million more than in the previous year.
 Motorists parking by curbs painted red risk an NT$900 fine, compared with NT$600 for motorcycles,

 In an effort to improve traffic flow, the city government has increased the total length of such no-parking zones by 70 kilometers since mayor Ko Wen-je took office in 2014.
 But drivers have often disregarded the rules, largely because of the difficulty of finding a legal place to park in the neighborhood, a reflection of the gross imbalance between supply and demand for parking space in the city.
 Even government agencies have been affected by the crackdown.
 Official vehicles received 1,177 tickets for parking violations in 2015, 30% more than in 2014.